jeffhandley/strickland/docs/Composition/some.md

 # Built-In Validator: some

 Strickland provides a `some` validator.
-The `some` validator operates over an array of validators and it behaves similarly to `every`, except that it will exit as soon as it encounters a *valid* result.
+The `some` validator operates over an array of validators and it will exit as soon as it encounters a *valid* result.
 If any of the validators in the array are valid, then the overall result will be valid.

 ## Parameters